FSavoy/visuo-server/README.md

 # Visuo server

 This is the source code of a simplified version of the server developed for the VISUO project between the Nanyang Technological University, the Advanced Digital Sciences Center and the National Metrology Centre (Singapore).
-It collects and stores data from sky imagers, weather stations and radiosondes, and provides a web interface for visualizing and downloading the data behind by a login mechanism.
+It collects and stores data from sky imagers, weather stations and radiosondes, and provides a web interface for visualizing and downloading the data behind a login mechanism.
 It is developed in python using the [django web framework](https://www.djangoproject.com/).
 Visualizations are coded in javascript using [d3.js](https://d3js.org/) and the [Google Maps JavaScript Api](https://developers.google.com/maps/documentation/javascript/).

 A sample deployment is provided here (username: `demo`, password: `demodemo`): http://visuo.pythonanywhere.com/